cmayron/Legal-Calculus/README.md

 ## **Axiom 2 — Authority Requires Accountability**

 **No authority may be exercised without a corresponding line of accountability.** Every AI‑enabled system must have a clearly identified owner responsible for its operation, its inputs, its outputs, and its risk posture.
 Authority to deploy, configure, or rely on a system is inseparable from the duty to supervise it.
 Unowned or ambiguously owned systems are constitutionally non‑compliant and may not operate within LCES.
 Every decision surface must have a human owner answerable for its consequences.

+---

+# **Surface II — Admissibility of Information**

+## **Axiom 3 — No Decision Without Admissibility**

+**No system may act on information that has not passed admissibility.** Every input, retrieval, inference, or external data source must be evaluated for provenance, integrity, relevance, and permissible use before it may influence any governed decision.
+Admissibility is a constitutional boundary: unverified, untraceable, or unauthorized information cannot enter the decision surface.
+A system that cannot establish admissibility cannot proceed.

+## **Axiom 4 — Reasoning Must Be Traceable**

+**Every governed decision must be supported by a traceable chain of reasoning.** The system must be able to show what information was admitted, how it was evaluated, and how it contributed to the outcome.
+Opaque or untraceable reasoning is constitutionally inadmissible.
+Decisions that cannot be reconstructed cannot be relied upon within LCES.

+---

+# **Surface III — Human Primacy in Judgment**

+## **Axiom 5 — Humans Retain Final Authority**

+**No system may substitute its judgment for that of a human decision‑maker.** Automated reasoning may inform, assist, or propose, but it may not displace human authority in any governed domain.
+Final judgment, responsibility, and liability remain with the human actor.
+Systems may not operate in a mode that obscures, replaces, or bypasses human decision authority.

+## **Axiom 6 — Automation Must Be Legible to Humans**

+**Automated processes must remain legible to the humans who oversee them.** A system may not operate in a manner that prevents a human from understanding its state, its reasoning, or its consequences.
+Human primacy requires human comprehension.
+Systems that cannot be supervised cannot be authorized.

+---

+# **Surface IV — Enforcement and Recoverability**

+## **Axiom 7 — Violations Must Trigger STOP**

+**Any violation of a Constitutional Surface requires immediate halt.** Systems must cease operation upon encountering inadmissible information, ambiguous ownership, untraceable reasoning, or any breach of constitutional authority.
+STOP is non‑derogable and overrides all other permissions, workflows, or system states.

+## **Axiom 8 — Every System Must Be Recoverable**

+**Governed systems must be capable of returning to a known, admissible state.** Recoverability requires that the system can be reset, rolled back, or restored without loss of constitutional integrity.
+A system that cannot be recovered cannot be governed.
+No workflow may continue from a corrupted, ambiguous, or unverifiable state.

 ARTICLE I — GOVERNANCE
 ARTICLE II — WORKFLOW